Forgot password

 Why didn’t Ollie warn us about the red smoke?
 Screenshot by Dot Esports

-The final Smiling Critter.
+The Prototype stalking his prey.
 Screenshot by Dot Esports

 The nightmare radio in Poppy Playtime Chapter 3

-My theory is Ollie is the voice, the Prototype is the body, and Elliot Ludwig is the mind.
+My theory remains that Ollie is the voice, The Prototype is the body, and Elliot Ludwig is the mind.
 I believe that either the protagonist is Elliot Ludwig and the Prototype is acting like him, or Ludwig gave his mind to live forever.
+With Ollie’s identity revealed in Chapter 4, we will have to wait for the fifth installment to finally uncover the true identity of The Prototype.

 Author